 It prevents rain from directly gushing into the soil and reduces soil erosion.
-The organic mulch breaks down and releases nutrients to the soil and becomes food for microbes, protecting the healthy soil microorganisms.
+The organic mulch breaks down, releases nutrients to the soil, and becomes food for microbes, protecting the healthy soil microorganisms.

 Mulching is an age-old practice that has got popularised these days extensively.
 It not only helps in protecting the plant from intense heat and nutrient loss but also aids in improving the yield.